Policy Optimization over General State and Action Spaces: Policy Dual Averaging

 \section{Policy Dual Averaging}

-\edits{Inspired by the dual averaging method for convex optimization~\cite{Nesterov2009,Xiao10-1}}, we present in this section a new class of policy gradient type method, referred to as policy dual averaging (PDA), for reinforcement learning.
+Inspired by the dual averaging method for convex optimization~\cite{Nesterov2009,Xiao10-1}, we present in this section a new class of policy gradient type method, referred to as policy dual averaging (PDA), for reinforcement learning.
 Similar to the previous section, we will first present the generic algorithmic scheme in~\cref{sec:gen_pda} and discuss the incorporation of function approximation into PDA in~\cref{sec:fun_app_PDA}.
-The convergence properties of PDA under stochastic policy evaluation will be established in~\cref{sec:finite_action_PDA} and \ref{sec:continuous_action_PDA}, respectively, for RL problems with finite and continuous action spaces.